ModelOriented/MAIR/README.md

 # MAIR
 This project aims to monitor emerging regulations that have an impact on the creation and usage of solutions that are based on AI.
 Our goal is to create a comprehensive database of AI regulations from different regions, analyze possible consequences of such regulations, and build tools to run such analysis automatically.

+# Contribution
+If you know any documents that are related to AI regulations and should be on this list, or have any suggestions, you can open an issue on this GitHub repository.

+# Documents
 The list is split into 2 parts.
 In the first part there non-formal documents from governments, describing intentions and directions of regulations.
 The second part consists of formalized regulations or regulations proposals.

-# Contribution
-We are happy to accept any additions to this lists.

-# Documents
 ## White papers/guidances
 ### USA
 - [Proposed Regulatory Framework for Modifications to Artificial Intelligence/Machine Learning - Based Software as a Medical Device](https://www.fda.gov/media/122535/download)